 |Battery -||900 amp/hrs|

 |Weight -||5 tons|

-The battery, consisting of 50 lead acid cells, is estimated to have had a capacity of approximately 750 Ampere hours when new, and comprises about half of the loco's 8 tons total weight.
-If the electronics can be made reliable and the battery sufficiently rejuvenated, the loco could be equipped for air braking and (theoretically) work 6 or 7 return passenger trains between charges.
+The battery, consisting of 50 lead acid cells, had a capacity of approximately 750 Ampere hours when new, and comprises about half of the loco's 8 tons total weight.
+Having become rather tired, the battery was renewed in September 2019, and with the advance of technology, 900 Ah now fits in the space formerly occupied by 750 Ah.
+Currently, the possibility of equipping it with air braking is being explored so it can work passenger trains.
+Theoretically, it should be able to work a full day's timetabled trains between charges.
 During construction of the railway, it was used to haul trains of up to 20 tons from Newlands Inn.